apple/swift-cluster-membership/Sources/SWIM/Docs.docc/index.md

 }
 ```

 Which usually means wrapping some connection, channel, or other identity with the ability to send messages and invoke the appropriate callbacks when applicable.

-Then, on the receiving end of a peer, one has to implement receiving those messages and invoke all the corresponding `on<SomeMessage>(...)` callbacks defined on the `SWIM.Instance` (grouped under [SWIMProtocol](https://github.com/apple/swift-cluster-membership/blob/main/Sources/SWIM/SWIMInstance.swift#L24-L85)).
+Then, on the receiving end of a peer, one has to implement receiving those messages and invoke all the corresponding
+`on<SomeMessage>(...)` callbacks defined on the ``SWIM/Instance`` (grouped under ``SWIMProtocol``.

 A piece of the SWIMProtocol is listed below to give you an idea about it: